reelyactive/advlib/README.md

 | voltages          | Array of Number  | In volts            |

 Properties are intended to be as flat as possible to facilitate data manipulation, especially with respect to database schemas.
 One exception is the _relay_ property which encapsulates ambient data intended for external processing by a third party.
 A _relay_ Object has only one mandatory property, _type_, which is a String identifying the third party, and may also include any number of third-party-specific properties.

+Some properties have a singular and plural form where the latter is to represent multiple properties of the same type from a single device (ex: sensor beacon with multiple temperature probes).
+In this case, the length of the Array is expected to correspond to the number of such instances supported by the device, with Array elements represented as `null` in the absence of a value.

 See the [reelyActive Developer's Cheatsheet](https://reelyactive.github.io/diy/cheatsheet/) for more details about the standard properties above which are considered to be dynamic ambient (dynamb) data.